-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Norway.
+This country-specific Q&A provides an overview of Employment & Labour laws and regulations applicable in Norway.

-The specific situations when an employee can be dismissed with– or without – notice are not described in the WEA.
-In short, termination of employment due to the employee’s circumstances must be based on the employee’s breach of contract or duties.
+Termination of employment due to the employee’s circumstances must be based on the employee’s breach of contract or duties.
 In essence, the applicable provisions are meant to ensure that each individual employee’s situation is considered and weighed against the employer’s situation.
-The threshold for termination based on the employee’s circumstances is high and the employer must show objectively justifiable reasons.
-There is also a requirement of proportionality between the breach and the reaction.
+The threshold for termination based on the employee’s circumstances is high and the employer must document objectively justifiable reasons for the dismissal.

 The WEA does not distinguish between different types of redundancies/number of redundancies in terms of justification for the termination.
-The threshold for having justifiable reason to terminate an employment contract is the same regardless of the number of employees being made redundant.
+The threshold for having justifiable reason to terminate an employment contract is identical regardless of the number of employees being made redundant.

-If the employer terminates the contracts of 10 or more employees within 30 days, this is deemed to be “collective redundancies” pursuant to the WEA.
+However, if the employer terminates the contracts of 10 or more employees within 30 days, this is deemed to be “collective redundancies” pursuant to the WEA.
 This will trigger the application of certain procedural rules.
-The number of employees leaving the company as a result of severance agreements within the 30-day period is considered and included in the number of relevant terminations in relation to this statutory provision.
-Projected collective redundancies cannot take effect earlier than 30 days after the Norwegian Labour and Welfare Organisation has been notified of such collective redundancies.
+The number of employees leaving the entity as a result of severance agreements within the 30-day period is included in the number of relevant terminations in relation to this statutory provision.
+Planned collective redundancies cannot take effect earlier than 30 days after the Norwegian Labour and Welfare Organisation has been notified of such collective redundancies.
 Furthermore, an employer that is considering collective redundancies is obliged to initiate consultations with employee representatives as early as possible.
 Any measures to avoid the unfortunate sides of dismissals should be consulted upon, and the employer is obliged to provide the employee representatives with all relevant information in writing.
 This includes the number of planned terminations, the groups of employees affected, the timing of the dismissals, selection criteria etc.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?

-The WEA provisions regarding the rights of employees in the event of a transfer of a business activity or part of a business activity comply with the provisions set forth in the relevant Transfers of Undertakings Directive.
-A transfer of business as defined in the directive does not constitute justifiable reason for terminatingan employment contract.
-The statutory provisions thereforeprohibit the employer from terminating the employment solely due to a transfer of undertaking and the employees shall be transferred to the new employer with their existing individual rights.
+Norwegian law regarding the rights of employees in the event of a transfer of a business activity or part of a business activity comply with the provisions set forth in the Transfers of Undertakings Directive of the EU.
+A transfer of undertaking as defined in the Directive does not constitute justifiable reason for terminating an employment contract.
+The statutory provisions therefore prohibit the employer from terminating the employment solely due to a transfer of undertaking and the employees shall be transferred to the new employer with their existing individual rights.
 However, a sale of shares does not amount to a transfer of undertaking, and the relevant provisions on transfer of undertaking are thus not triggered.

 The minimum length of notice for both the employer and employee is one month.
 However, most employment agreements in Norway typically specify a mutual notice period of three months.
-For employees with a trial period, the minimum notice period is 14 days.
+For employees with a trial period in their contract, the minimum notice period is 14 days during the trial period.

 Employees employed for at least five consecutive years – at least two months’ notice.